-Anyone wishing to take a closer look at the various technologies, plants and the associated materials and process steps as efficiently as possible will be well advised to visit Formnext, the leading trade fair for additive manufacturing and modern industrial production, from 10 – 13 November 2020 in Frankfurt am Main.
+Anyone wishing to take a closer look at the various technologies, plants and the associated materials and process steps as efficiently as possible will be well advised to take part to Formnext Connect, the leading trade fair for additive manufacturing and modern industrial production, from 10 – 12 November 2020.

 - Aerospace and Aviation